 Continuation on paper

 The next series is in planning and already casts its shadow ahead.
 Namely, I want to further develop the technique on paper.
-Here are the first artworks.
-They are in the three primary colors, which I usually do not use in this purity, but this is a story of its own.
+They were part of an exhibition in 2023 under the title “Weak & Strong”.